TRaSH-Guides/Guides/docs/Notifiarr/Integrations-Setup/Lidarr.md

 1. Open integration specific instructions
 1. Notification colors for each trigger type
-1. Unique notifications: Generate a new notification each time (By default notifications edit the previous one so there is a Grab and then the Download ot Upgrade will edit the Grab notification to eliviate the notification spam)
+1. Unique notifications: Generate a new notification each time (By default notifications edit the previous one so there is a Grab and then the Download ot Upgrade will edit the Grab notification to alleviate the notification spam)

 ![!configuration](images/Lidarr/configuration-2.png "Configuration Window")